 • Once ready, use a slotted spoon to transfer the donut to a wire rack lined with paper towels.

-• Continue frying until all the donuts are cooked.
+• Continue frying the donuts until you've used all the dough.
 Enjoy very warm with anything yummy such as sugar, honey, or icing sugar glaze.

 • To make the icing sugar glaze, transfer the sifted icing sugar and milk into a medium sized bowl and slowly stir until smooth.

 • Sfenj are typically enjoyed warm, don't hesitate to reheat them if they've cooled before you serve them.